COGS18/COGS18.github.io/assets/intro/projects/overview.md

 ### Project Schedule

-- W7: Project Description released.
+- W7: Project Description released
-  - Starting this week Coding Labs will be explicitly oriented towards project related work.
 - W8: By the end of this week, you must have a project topic / outline
 - W8-10: Work on the project
+  - Coding Lab during Weeks 9 and 10 will provide you with time to work on and get help with your Final Project.
-- **Finals Week: projects due (11:59 PM, Wednesday, June 12th)**
+- **Finals Week: projects due (11:59 PM, Wednesday, December 11th)**

 ### Getting Started
 We strongly encourage you to discuss potential project ideas on Piazza, and with your TAs and IAs, and with the instructor through office hours and coding labs.
 This will give us a chance to give you feedback and help guide your project plans.